 WE GET WHERE YOU’RE COMING FROM

-Here’s a relief: architecting solutions in a repeatable, compliant fashion can be a breeze.
+Here’s a relief: architecting solutions is a repeatable, compliant fashion can be a breeze.
 CloudBolt automates the deployment of storage, network, and compute across multiple servers and clouds, bringing your end users a consistent experience.
 Users gain access to the resources they need in an always compliant manner, with full visibility into management tasks post-provisioning.
 Further, protect your critical data, so that you do not lose anything.

-CloudBolt uses blueprints to support IT in creating repeatable processes for delivering servers and services.
+CloudBolt uses blueprints to support IT in creating repeatable processes for delivering and protecting data of servers and services.
 All processes for deployment get encapsulated into a blueprint, allowing users to order multiple services using one method.
-IT can make blueprints available to users via a catalog, enabling them to instantiate their own resources.
+IT can make blueprints available to users via a catalog, enabling them to instantiate and protect their own resources.

 CloudBolt blueprints make anything-as-a-service (XaaS) deliverable via its catalog.
 It maintains the governance and controls required to avoid overruns, supports any cloud environment you choose, and comes with broad technical support.